 Top 5 paying states

-However a higher pay at DC doesn’t guarantee that you will make more because the living expenses at DC might be 2x higher than where you are currently at now.
+However a higher pay at DC doesn’t guarantee that you will make more because the living expenses at DC might be twice as high than where you are currently at now.

 Three other factors that can increase your salary as an Electronics Engineer is the degree you hold, the industry you work in and lastly the company you work for.